IcyRocket/Blog/README.md

 ```bash
 npm install
 ```
-To run this project run:
+To run this project use this command in the root folder:
 ```bash
 npm run dev
 ```
-in the root folder